paulinho-16/MEIC-ASSO/docs/README.md

 ### Notifications

-- Most of the applications will need to use a notification/alert system to give users relevant information (for example, chat notifications, car sharing notifications, Sigarra notifications, etc.)
+- Most of the applications will need to use a notification/alert system to give users relevant information (for example, chat notifications, car-sharing notifications, Sigarra notifications, etc.)
 - We have 2 problems:
-    1. **Notifications** - sent in real-time, similar to the the real-time communication in chats problem
+    1. **Notifications** - sent in real-time, similar to the real-time communication in chats problem
     2. **Alert** - sent at a reasonable time that would be most effective to your users (for example, some type of notifications will only be sent at some specific hour, taking into account the user's local timezone)
 - The user should be able to **subscribe** to what type of information wishes to be notified about, based on their preferences.